Zion National Park Itinerary for All Ages

 Goal: Arrive in Springdale for lunch and grocery shopping

-Grocery Shopping: Sol Market on Zion Park Blvd will have something for everyone's palate.
-Make sure to check out the deli in the back, and pick up something for your picnic by the river later tonight.
+If you're going grocery shopping, Sol Market on Zion Park Blvd will have something for everyone's palate.
+Make sure to check out the deli in the back and pick up something for your picnic by the river later tonight.

-Bonus: hang out until the stars come out...make sure you find out what time the shuttle stops running if you're there April - October.
+Bonus: Hang out until the stars come out.
+Just make sure you find out what time the shuttle stops running if you're there April – October.

 Most trailhead parking lots up Zion Canyon have foot trails that lead you right up to the river banks.

 The Lower Pools are wheelchair accessible and the trail is paved to this desert waterfall oasis--water falling over these red rock cliffs is nothing short of cosmic mind shift.
 Totally worth the stroll.